epam/edp-nexus-operator/docs/api.md

-Nexus is the Schema for the nexuses API
+Nexus is the Schema for the nexuses API.

 <table>
     <thead>